We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Regulations can increase the cost of doing business for a utility company and lower its potential profits.

-Understanding the regulatory framework is important when it comes to investing in utilities given regulators essentially set what kind of returns they can make as well as what projects they can and cannot take on as well as cost recovery.
+Understanding the regulatory framework is important when it comes to participating in utilities markets given regulators essentially set what kind of returns they can make as well as what projects they can and cannot take on as well as cost recovery.

 It can be hard for individual investors to have a good grasp of the various different regulatory factors involved in the pricing of utility stocks.